NablaVM/nabla/docs/asm_instructions.md

 and displayed below are not applicable.
 Instead, double-based arithmetic operations will default to the '00' case listed below.

+ **Note** : Numerical constants are limited to the range of a signed 16-bit integer

 Here is an example of the bit layout given an arithmetic operation.
 Note: All but ID here are filled with '1' just for the sake of demonstration